 Yes.
 PUA staff reads each meter every month.

 The PUA is a non-profit organization and rates are developed to recover the cost of our service only, and meet Board requirements for minimum cash balances and debt service coverage.
 Nearly 100% of our “high” water bill complaints are related to irrigation systems including programming, operational issues (e.g., valves not operating properly) and leaks.
 53% of our operating costs are debt service related to acquisition of the system from the LCRA and capital improvement costs for system serviceability and growth.

 Further, our water meters are the sole basis of measuring consumption for billing purposes, and do not spin unless water passes through them.
 Our meters test accurate 99% of the time.
 Our billing system accurately calculates bills based on our rate Tariff and consumption data obtained from the meter.

-Since the PUA is delivering SWDA Standards water to customer meters at less than $0.01 a gallon, “High” water bills are caused by voluminous consumption.
+“High” water bills are caused by voluminous consumption.
 See tips in “How can I lower my water bills?” below to facilitate reduction in water consumption and costs.

 Why do I have a previous balance when I know I sent in my payment?

 We may have received it after the due date or we may not have received it at all.
 Call our office and we will help you solve the problem.